 Needless to say, the 80s were a period of intense creativity, and diversity, creating a canvas for the “anything goes” look of new wave concert posters.
-Although the technology had been available for years, the use of the silkscreen printing process would take hold in the 80s, and spark the next big change in the concert poster world, as the ability to add several layers of art on top of one another would allow for more colorful and intricate design possibilities, which would become the medium of choice in the 1990s.
+Although the technology had been available for years, the use of the silkscreen printing process would take hold in the 80s.
+It would spark the next big change in the concert poster world.
+The ability to add several layers of art on top of one another would allow for more colorful and intricate design possibilities.
+This would become the medium of choice in the 1990s.

-Grunge’s Greasy Emergence
+Grunge’s Greasy Emergence- 1990s

-The poster art of the 90s would once again turn its focus to the larger poster-sized pieces of the past, and a crop of incredible artists would rise from the scene, names like Art Chantry, Mike King, and Jim Blanchard.
-Drawing influences from tattoo flash art and independent comics, the distinct style and flavor of the 90s concert poster melded perfectly with the music it promoted, and also ignited interest in a new segment of the concert poster collecting world, the direct sale poster, which was manufactured to be sold directly to fans, and led to many high-quality pieces being preserved in impressive condition.
-As the 90s rolled into the new century, the internet and home printing technology would once again change the game in the 2000s, making flyer art easily accessible to anyone who had a computer and rudimentary artistic skills.
+The poster art of the 90s would once again turn its focus to the larger poster-sized pieces of the past, and a crop of incredible artists would rise from the scene.
+Names like Art Chantry, Mike King, and Jim Blanchard would pop up.
+Drawing influences from tattoo flash art and indy comics, the distinct style and flavor of the 90s concert poster melded perfectly with the music it promoted.
+They also ignited interest in a new segment of the concert poster collecting world, the direct sale poster.
+These were made to be sold directly to fans, and led to many high-quality pieces being preserved in impressive condition.
+As the 90s rolled into the new century, the internet and home printing tech would once again change the game in the 2000s.
+Flyer art became easily accessible to anyone who had a computer and rudimentary artistic skills.

-A New Artist Materializes
+A New Artist Appears